angel-boschdom/p2p-react-game/README.md

 2. **Game Structure**:
    - **David vs Goliath Theme**:
-     - One player controls David (smaller, agile character).
+     - One player controls David (weapon is a slinshot that can throw stones).
-     - The other controls Goliath (larger, more powerful).
+     - The other controls Goliath (weapon is a spear).
    - Basic mechanics should include player movement, attack, and health system for each player.

 3. **Manual WebRTC Signaling**: